The Top 5 causes Of Persistent Fatigue

 muscle fatigue or weakness

-And we all know that diet, exercise and sleep are very important, so it can be frustrating when it feels like you're doing everything right but still not making headway on boosting energy levels.
+And we all know that diet, exercise and sleep are very important, so it can be frustrating when it feels like you're doing everything right but you're still not making headway on boosting energy levels.
 You see the medical doctor and they run blood work and tell you everything is "normal" but you still feel like garbage.

 It's also important that lab work is interpreted correctly, understanding there is an optimal range; it's not ok to just be "normal".

 For example, I commonly see blood work for Vitamin D where people are in the low end of the range but still "normal" (the range is 75-250).
 Optimal levels are around 150-200 and the older an individual becomes, the less natural vitamin D they produce in the sun.
 Supplementing and supplementing at the appropriate level (most are far too low) requires professional guidance and supervision.
 Testing and proper test interpretation is essential -- especially when vitamin D plays such an important role in the body including immune function, mental health, calcium absorption and bone health.
+Low levels of vitamin D can cause aches and pains and fatigue as well.

 Here are the top 5 (of about 13 or so) key underlying issues that cause persistent fatigue.
 Often it's a combination of more than one: